What is dystonia?

-He or she may try a number of different medicines that treat dystonia.
+Your provider may try a number of different medicines that treat dystonia.
 These include

 medicines that affect the specific neurotransmitters acetylcholine, GABA, and dopamine.

-or injections of Botulinum toxin.
+of Botulinum toxin.

 You may need surgery to treat dystonia, especially if you aren't able to manage symptoms

 with medicine.
 Surgery on the muscles or tendons can release the muscle contractures